rlarson20/nvim-conf/README.md

 # nvim-conf
-My neovim configuration for the modern erra
+My neovim configuration for the modern era